frederic-perez/AmE-dictionary/data/idioms.md

 __pet hate__ A source of annoyance for one; a pet peeve. _Ugh, my pet hate is people who chew with their mouths open._
 __pick (one’s) nose__ :two::dart: __1__ Literally, to remove nasal mucus (i.e., “boogers”) with one’s finger. _Tommy!
 Quit picking your nose, that’s a filthy habit!_ __2__ By extension, to dawdle, fool around, or waste time idly. _No wonder we’re losing so much money—half our staff just stands around picking their noses for most of the day!_
 __pick on (one)__ :two: To harass, bully, or tease one. _I like to pick on people that I love._
+__pick someone or something apart__ :dart: To analyze and criticize someone or something negatively. _You didn’t review her performance; you just picked her apart._ _Stop picking yourself apart._
 __pick up after (someone or oneself)__ To collect and put away a mess that someone or oneself has left around. _You really need to pick up after yourself if you’re going to use my workshop._
 __pick-me-up__ Something used to improve a person’s mood or level of energy. _After a long week, I needed a pick-me-up, so I stopped by the salon to get a pedicure._ _I was so drowsy on the way to work, so I stopped by the coffee shop for a little pick-me-up._
 __pick-up line__ A conversation opener with the intent of engaging an un familiar person for romance or dating.